 Prepare Fuyus by hulling them (cutting out their tops and the tougher attached flesh beneath the stem), slicing, and peeling them.
 Remove and discard the large black seeds as you encounter them.

 Hachiya persimmons are elongated and oval-shaped.
 They are mouth-puckeringly tart unless truly, absolutely, supremely ripe.
 Ripe Hachiyas are unbelievably soft and are often almost liquefied into a silky smooth pulp inside the peel.
 Like Fuyu persimmons, they will ripen once picked, so you can let them soften on the kitchen counter until ready to use.

-Hachiyas are thought of as "baking" persimmons and are commonly peeled and pureed into a pulp to add to baked goods.
+Hachiyas are thought of as "baking" persimmons and are commonly peeled and puréed into a pulp to add to baked goods.
 They add stable moisture and a mild, pumpkin-like flavor to cakes, puddings, and other treats.
-Unlike Fuyu persimmons, they work less well raw, since they need to be so very ripe and thus super soft to be tasty.
+Unlike Fuyu persimmons, they work less well raw since they need to be very ripe (and thus super soft) to be tasty.

-They are also used to make hoshigaki, Japanese dried persimmons.
-They are hung to dry, as pictured here.Continue to 4 of 4 below.
+They are also used to make hoshigaki, Japanese dried persimmons where they are hung to dry.

 Hoshigaki (Dried Persimmons)

 Hoshigaki are dried Hachiya persimmons that have been hung to dry and then massaged to bring their sugars to the outside, making them look frosted.
 They are intensely sweet and a bit chewy.
-Because of the intensive labor involved in making true hoshigaki, not just dried persimmons—and there is indeed a difference—they aren't widely available.
+Because of the intensive labor involved in making true hoshigaki and not just dried persimmons—and there is indeed a difference—they aren't widely available.